 The project brought together dozens of activists in a collaborative vision of what could be possible (or just on the edge of possible) in a world where we’ve won every battle.
 More than an incredible, highly coordinated stunt, it was an utopian vision written in a familiar language that involved thousands of volunteers and reached around the world.
 It ruptured the present and vividly revealed a better world.

-A partial list of media coverage
+A very incomplete list of media coverage

 - The Yes Men Fix The World